 Cubitt's Patent Gear meant that shutters could be opened and closed on sweeps so that wind could be taken up or spilled according to wind force.
 The development of the fan and fan carriage meant that mills could constantly keep 'face in the wind' without effort by the miller.

 Clever and skilled men, they learned their trade and developed efficient mills.
-Jill was such a mill and Jesse Pumphery was such a Millwright.
+Jill was such a mill and Jesse Pumphrey was such a Millwright.

 Jesse, a distant relative of former Society Member, the late Greville Pumphrey, was a working Millwright.

-Greville's widow, Ann, has the working Day Book of Jesse Pumphery and has made it available for this study.
+Greville's widow, Ann, has the working Day Book of Jesse Pumphrey and has made it available for this study.

 This ancient book is leather bound, not in finely tooled leather, but in what appears to be cow hide, polished by use.
 Inside, written in the looped script of the day we can trace the working life of an early nineteenth century Millwright.